 Decompression Surgery

-Decompression surgery involves removing surrounding structures compressing the nerve and causing inflammation.
+Decompression surgery involves removing surrounding structures that compress the nerve and cause inflammation.

 Neurectomy